Click on a question to view the answer.

 - VXV Kids (3rd-5th Grade)

-Our caring Children’s Ministry volunteers help provide a friendly and safe environment where your children can come to know the God who loves them more than they can imagine.
-Through scripture, prayer, song, stories, and activities, your children will learn about the Good News of Jesus Christ.
+Our caring Children’s Ministry volunteers help provide a friendly and safe environment where your children can come to know Jesus Christ, who loves them more than they can imagine.
+Through solid Biblical curriculum, scripture, prayer, songs, stories, and activities, your children will learn about the Good News of Jesus Christ.
 Our kids are not simply learning stories about Bible heroes; they are being shown how each of the biblical characters and stories point to and teach of Jesus Christ.